Featured image: Ngoni Mugwisi, Rhodes Scholar, Barrett Honors College, Arizona State University

 Don’t Send Your Kid to the Ivy League–from The New Republic

 “Don’t Send Your Kid to the Ivy League”–Our Response

 NEW!
 Our second edition is now available in digital if you’re interested.
-If not, you have almost 300 posts to choose from on this site–and we appreciate your interest. and hard-copy versions.
+If not, you have more than 400 posts to choose from on this site–and we appreciate your interest. and hard-copy versions.
 Please go to Yes, We Have a Book

 All Rights Reserved. ©

 Rhodes Scholars 2016: Mostly Ivy, Plus Iowa, MSU, Ohio St, UVA, Wisconsin, Y oungstown St _